Is Mailchimp a CRM?

 Mailchimp offers all the CRM tools small business marketers need, allowing them to aggregate, organize, and manage audience data in one place.
 In fact, many Mailchimp customers already use the platform as their CRM.

-Although some Mailchimp users do have more complex CRM needs (which is why there are integrations available for other standalone CRM solutions), for many marketers, the most important function of CRM is collecting and interpreting customer data to improve campaigns.
-And Mailchimp provides all the tools needed to meet these goals, so you can get organized and start putting your customer data to work for you—without adding unnecessary (and expensive) complexity to your workflows.
+Although some Mailchimp users do have more complex CRM needs (which is why there are integrations available for other standalone CRM solutions), for many marketers, the most important function of CRM is collecting and interpreting customer reports to improve campaigns.
+And Mailchimp provides all the tools needed to meet these goals, so you can get organized and start putting your customer info to work for you—without adding unnecessary (and expensive) complexity to your workflows.

-How Mailchimp can help with your Marketing CRM needs
+How Mailchimp can help with your marketing CRM needs

-Most Mailchimp customers know their campaigns generate helpful data reports, but many don’t realize Mailchimp also provides tools to organize and interpret that data on a higher level.
+Most Mailchimp customers know their campaigns generate helpful data reports, but many don’t realize Mailchimp also provides tools to organize and interpret that info on a higher level.
 Best of all, many of these tools are free, so they’re a great option for businesses that are just getting started.

 Create a central hub for customer data